Managing Persuasion Robustly: The Optimality of Quota Rules: Binary Actions

-In a binary action model, the regret of the receiver in any binary monotone partition signal structure can be classified into two categories, the left-biased error and the right-biased error.
-The classification depends on whether $p_1$, the probability of signal $s=1$, is larger than the quota $\quota$.
-Specifically, for any quota rule $q=Pr(a=1)$, the regret given a signal structure with signal probabilities $p_1$ is called a left-biased error if $\quota\leq p_1$ and a right-biased error if $\quota\geq p_1$.
-This is illustrated in \Cref{fig:bias}.
-In the left-biased error, $\quota\leq p_1$ and hence the receiver has to take action $0$ with a higher probability than in the first best solution.
-Consequently, he takes action $0$ for sure when he observes signal $0$, while mixing his action between $0$ and $1$ when he observes signal $1$, in order to satisfy the quota restriction.
-Similarly, in the right-biased error, $\quota\geq p_1$ and hence the receiver has to take action $1$ with a higher probability than in the first best solution.
-Consequently, he then chooses action $1$ for sure when he observes signal $1$, while mixing his action between $0$ and~$1$ when he observes signal $0$.
+In a binary action model, the receiver's regret in any binary monotone partition information structure can be classified into two categories, the left-biased error and the right-biased error.
+The classification depends on whether $p_1$, the probability of signal $s=1$, is greater than the quota $\quota$.
+Specifically, for any quota rule $q=\Pr(a=1)$, the regret given by an information structure with signal probabilities $p_1$ is called a left-biased error if $\quota\leq p_1$ and a right-biased error if $\quota\geq p_1$.
+This is illustrated in \Cref{fig:bias}. \\ In the left-biased error structure, $\quota\leq p_1$ , and therefore the receiver has to take action $0$ with a higher probability than in the second-best solution.
+Thus, he takes action $0$ for sure when observing the signal $0$, while mixing his action between $0$ and $1$ when observing the signal $1$. \\ In the right-biased error structure, $\quota\geq p_1$, and therefore the receiver has to take action $1$ with a higher probability than in the second-best solution.
+Thus, he takes action $1$ for sure when observing the signal $1$, while mixing his action between $0$ and $1$ when observing the signal $0$.